 - Dynamite DiDi – Really solid heel who plays up both strength and beauty.

-- The Twisted Sisterz – Holidead and Thunder Rosa – Recent additions to the SHIMMER roster, they had a really good attempt at winning the tag titles.
+- The Twisted Sisterz: Holidead and Thunder Rosa – Recent additions to the SHIMMER roster.
 Holidead brings the muscle, Rosa brings the shimmy.

-- Madison Eagles – Australian wrestling legend, she’s big, strong, and super technically skilled.
+- Madison Eagles – Australian wrestling legend.
+She’s big, strong, and technically skilled.
 Trained nearly every Australian woman in wrestling who isn’t Tenille.

 - Saraya Knight – Paige’s mother.
 She kicks you in the…yeah.
 If there’s a final boss type person in SHIMMER, she’s it.
 You won’t find anyone quite like her anywhere else unless you find her.
-Doesn’t get beaten often, but when she does it’s usually someone they think highly of.
+She doesn’t get beaten often, but when she does it’s usually by someone management think highly of.
 She’s gonna be here at this one.

 - Zoe Lucas – A UK import, Zoe Lucas is just all kinds of effective at making you hate her.

 - Hiroyo Matsumoto – The Lady Destroyer.
-She’s a former SHIMMER Tag champ and returned in the Spring tapings to try for the gold once again.
+She’s a former SHIMMER Tag champ.
+She returned in the Spring tapings to try for the gold once again.

 Other people who matter: Significant people not covered above.

 - Tessa Blanchard – Undeniable, a third-generation wrestler who occasionally makes it in for SHIMMER shows.
-Tessa fights hard and is a threat at any spot on the card, though she likes to team with Indi Hartwell lately.
+Tessa fights hard and is a threat at any spot on the card.
+She likes to team with Indi Hartwell lately.

 - Rosemary – SHIMMERverse Rosemary.
 She’s not competed in SHIMMER for a while, but this might be the original incarnation?
-Part of her possession and control over former SHIMMER Tag Champ Courtney Rush happened in SHIMMER, so it makes some sense that she might be.
+Part of her possession and control over former SHIMMER Tag Champ Courtney Rush happened in SHIMMER.
+It makes some sense that she might be.
 Lately been managing Dust, but whispers say she’s ready to compete again in the SHIMMERverse.

-- Allison Danger – Another founder of SHIMMER, Allison Danger is retired and hasn’t been around much of late, but she was once one of the central stars of the promotion, even winning the tag titles with Leva Bates as Regeneration-X. It’s her birthday this Berwyn weekend, so if you’re coming bring a brand new stuffed animal, because she’s doing a toy drive for the local children’s hospital.
+- Allison Danger – Another founder of SHIMMER.
+Allison has retired and hasn’t been around much of late, but she was once one of the central stars of the promotion.
+She captured the tag titles with Leva Bates as Regeneration-X. It’s her birthday this Berwyn weekend.
+If you’re coming bring a brand new stuffed animal, because she’s doing a toy drive for the local children’s hospital.

-- Portia Perez – A former tag team champion who has since retired, Portia Perez is an occasional heel commentary voice, and she does an excellent job of pushing Dave’s buttons (except for in the bizarre Thunderkitty vs. Spider Lady match where their alignments stayed the same, but Perez seemed to be the voice of reason).
+- Portia Perez – A former tag team champion who has since retired.
+Portia Perez is an occasional heel commentary voice and does an excellent job of pushing Dave’s buttons.
+Except for in the bizarre Thunderkitty vs. Spider Lady match where their alignments stayed the same.
+But Perez seemed to be the voice of reason.

-- Lexi Fyfe – Retired SHIMMER alumna who serves as the on-screen commissioner of SHIMMER, also the founder of SHINE.
+- Lexi Fyfe – Retired SHIMMER alumna who serves as the on-screen commissioner of the promotion.
+Also the founder of SHINE.
 She might make a match or two happen during a taping weekend.

 - There are a bunch of other workers who’ve either made a little impact or haven’t shown up in long enough that I didn’t cover them here.
 Apologies to that whole bunch, but this thing is gonna be long as it is.